5 Dog-Friendly Holiday Parks In NSW

-At the same time, you’re just steps away from the metropolitan comforts of The Entrance; plenty of shops, cafes, restaurants and even a cinema.
+At the same time, you’re just steps away from the metropolitan comforts of The Entrance; plenty of:

 Feed squadrons of giant pelicans at one popular tourist spot.
 Or relax with a round of golf at the Shelly Beach Golf Club next door.

 Toowoon Bay Holiday Park features large, clean amenities like a camp kitchen and grassed areas.